jojoe-ainoo/trade_functions_example/README.md

 # Instructions
-Download code folder and click on open index file in browser.
+Download code folder and on open index file in browser.